kalimipravallika/Assessment-tasks-individual/TASK 7/readme(task 7).md

 ### Polynomial Class in C++ ###

-This project implements a Polynomial class in C++ that supports various operations such as addition, subtraction, multiplication, evaluation, and differentiation.
-It also provides methods to find roots using `Newton-Raphson and Bisection methods`.
+This project implements a Polynomial class in C++ that supports various operations such as addition, subtraction and multiplication.It also provides methods to find roots using `Newton-Raphson and Bisection methods`.

 ## Features